 For the miso and chive dressing, pound the ginger and 1 / 4-teaspoon of flaked salt in a mortar (or with the flat of a knife).
 Put in a small bowl with all the remaining dressing components except the oil, stir properly to combine, and set aside.

-Take a pot that’s wide sufficient to keep the leeks lengthways, half-fill it with lightly salted water, then placed it on a medium-excessive warmth.
-Once the water is simmering, add the leeks and flip down the warmth to medium.
-Put a lid that’s smaller than the pan on top of the leeks to weigh them down and keep them beneath the water’s floor, then simmer lightly for 20 minutes, or until a knife goes thru without problems; however, they’re still holding their form.
-Transfer the leeks to a colander and stand them up vertically, so they drain thoroughly.
+Take a wide pot sufficient to keep the leeks lengthways, half-fill it with lightly salted water, then place it on a medium-excessive warmth.
+Once the water is simmering, add the leeks and flip down the heat to medium.
+Put a lid smaller than the pan on top of the leeks to weigh them down and keep them beneath the water’s floor, then simmer lightly for 20 minutes or until a knife goes thru without problems; however, they’re still holding their form.
+Transfer the leeks to a colander and stand them up vertically so they drain thoroughly.